 BC Parks protects much of the core habitat of the Vancouver Island Marmot, including areas such as Haley Lake Ecological Reserve, Strathcona Provincial Park, and Clayoquot Plateau Provincial Park.
 BC Parks works with the Foundation to implement on the ground actions to recover the species within these protected landscapes.

-Individual Public Donors provide over half of the recovery funding needed to carry out the work to recover our Canadian marmot.
+Gifts from people like you provide over 75% of the recovery funding needed to carry out the work to recover our Canadian marmot.
 The recovery efforts depend on the participation of thousands of caring members of the public.
 Their support also keeps the Landowner Partners at the table, ensuring their accountability to seeing the recovery efforts through to a successful conclusion.